What are the Benefits and Risks of Taking Birth Control Pills?

 - Melasma (darkening of skin, often on the face)

-- Contact lens changes
+- Trouble wearing lens changes

-Other side effects may include a change in appetite, headache, nervousness, depression, dizziness, loss of scalp hair, rash, and vaginal infections.
+Other side effects may include a change in appetite, nervousness, depression, dizziness, loss of scalp hair, rash, and vaginal infections.

 Serious side effects with the pill